strindberg/emacsj/README.md

 repeatedly pressing *Paste: Previous Item in Clipboard History* after use of *Paste: Leave Caret After Pasted Region* or *Paste: Leave Caret at Point*, the pasted text is replaced by the next item in the list of previously killed texts.

+All paste commands push the opposite end of the pasted region as a mark to the [mark ring](#mark-ring") (without starting a selection).
+In other words, when using *Paste: Leave Caret After Pasted Region*, a mark is pushed at the beginning of the pasted region, and vice versa for *Paste: Leave Caret at Point*.

 The items offered when using *Paste: Previous Item in Clipboard History* are filtered for duplicates and blank entries.

 The commands are: